A NSW Government website

 Fisheries Creek is located on the south coast of New South Wales and flows into Twofold Bay.
 It is classed as small lagoon with an intermittently closed entrance.

-Water quality
+Water quality report card

 As part of our water quality monitoring program we assess the water quality and ecosystem health of an estuary using a range of relevant indicators.
 We sample a subset of the estuaries between Wollongong and the Victorian border every 3 years.
-The most recent sampling in Fisheries Creek was completed over the 2020–21 summer when 2 sites were sampled on a monthly basis.
+The most recent sampling in Fisheries Creek was completed over the 2020–21 summer, when 2 sites were sampled on a monthly basis.

 This report card represents 2 water quality indicators that we routinely measure: the amount of algae present and water clarity.
 Low levels of these 2 indicators equate with good water quality.